manishkumar-agarwal/PowerApp-ApiApp-Integration/README.md

 ![Architecture Diagram](Architecture.png)

 This set-up requires the below components as the building blocks.
-(Refer to the 'Setup-Demo Instructions.md' for trying this out)

 a) API App instances for the PowerApp integration